Discover the Places of Sundarbans

 One of the best places in India, Sajnekhali is a blend of wildlife and serene landscape.
 It's famous for bird watching, with chances of seeing herons, cormorants, and kingfishers.
 Saltwater crocodiles and occasional glances of the Bengal tiger inhabit the sanctuary.
 Mangrove forests everywhere are every photographer's dream.

-Kachuberia and Sajnekhali Jetty
+Sajnekhali Jetty

 These are the points of entry for boat safaris to the interior of the forest.
 They're ideal sites to start your wildlife adventure.
 Daily safaris are available here from various tour operators, and the visitors get the chance to cruise the winding waterways.
 Early booking helps you make the most out of your adventure.